1-irdA/chart/README.md

 # chart

-Generate barchart for cli app.
+Generate barchart for cli app with no dependence.
 Works with percentage.

 ```go